-Mind-body medicine is a modern revolutionary approach to emotional and physical welling.
+Mind-body medicine is a new, modern revolutionary approach to emotional and physical welling.
 Experts like me don't rely on fads, or smoke and mirrors.

 We promote healing that includes a wide range of behavioral and lifestyle interventions that are on an equal basis with conventional medical interventions.

 Mind-body medicine focuses on the interactions among the mind, body, and spirit.
 Interventions used include spirituality, hypnosis, plant-based therapy, mindfulness, meditation, mindfulness, and positive psychology coaching.

-As an expert and professional coach, I use this method of healing is used to support the client in their totality: mind, body, and spirit.
-Mind-body medicine supports the healing of diseases and promotes health and can also facilitate emotional expression and result in psychological healing as well.
+As an expert and professional coach, I use this method of healing to support the client in their totality: mind, body, and spirit.

 How Do I Know?

 From previous toxic relationships, I developed C-PTSD.
 Therapy, while helping me validate the war zone I was living in, was not enough.
 I needed more!
-I reached out I got support through positive psychology coaching and initiated therapies I learned in my doctoral research in Mind-Body Medicine.
+I reached out I got support through positive psychology coaching and initiated therapies I learned in my doctorate program in Mind-Body Medicine.